 - Overland flooding due to high water table or more likely due to overloaded rivers and streams

 - Flooding due to failure of tanks and reservoirs is unlikely

-If you live in a flood risk area, the Environment Agency will probably have issued you with flooding guidelines.
+If you live in a flood risk area, the Environment Agency may have issued you with flooding guidelines.
 These are the stages of flood warnings as issued by the agency: